Description

 Furutech TP-60E.

-Power distributor for sources and preamp.
+Power distributor for sources, phono and line stage.

 Other power cables/Power related: